 In the tree view in area 1 the different module areas are created and managed.
-Shading and Module degradation can also be edited for each module area.
-In the 2 area, the respective PV module is selected from the Database.
-In the range 3 the number of modules and the installation situation are defined.
+Shading and Module Degradation can be edited for each module area.
+In area 2, the respective PV module is selected from the Database.
+In area 3 the number of modules and the installation situation are defined.
 The number of PV modules can be set

 Creating a new module area